Ms-Bean/CS490-frontend/README.md

 By default, this branch uses the backend server hosted on heroku.
 This should still work, as I have the backend server deployed to heroku right now.

-To use the backend hosted locally, all links to the heroku server should be switched to localhost.
-The best solution I could come up with to automate this was a bash script.
-To do this automatically and use the server hosted on port 3500, run the following script.
+However, if you want to use the locally hosted server on port 3500, this bash script will replace all the URL's of the server deployed to heroku with localhost.

 ```bash
 chmod 777 switch_to_local.sh
 ./switch_to_local.sh